craigfay/haskell_docker/README.md

 * `foldr (*) <list>`
 * `[3^n | n <- [1..10]]` list comprehensions
 * `[[x * y | y <- [1..5]] | x <- [1..5]]`
+* We used `let` for defining functions inside ghci.
+When writing Haskell source files, you don’t require `let`.
 * `/=` is Haskell's inequality operator, while `not` is used generally for boolean inversion.
 * `if` statements are relatively uncommon in Haskell, maybe because of function "overrides".
 * Tuples are the new Objects.
 Learn the `data` keyword